 While the pros and cons of the progressive tax system remain debatable, proponents of the tax brackets continue to espouse a few benefits of tax brackets.
 Here are three of them.

-- The government can generate revenue without overburdening its citizens.
+The federal government can generate revenue through progressive federal tax brackets without overburdening its citizens, especially those in the lowest tax bracket.

 Final thought